 Lake Erie College was authorized by the Ohio Board of Regents in 1856.
 In 1913, the college received accreditation with the Higher Learning Commission North Central Association of Colleges and Schools.
 Since its beginning as a women's college and "little sister" of Mount Holyoke, Lake Erie College has grown into a co-educational college that offers a range of baccalaureate and graduate degrees.
 Many of our programs are additionally accredited by discipline specific accreditators.
 For more information please check out the Discipline Specific Accreditation

-We are currently accredited by The Higher Learning Commission and a member of the North Central Association.
+We are currently accredited by The Higher Learning Commission.
 Our Statement of Affiliation Status

 For more information about our key processes, and goals, check out the rest of Institutional Research and Planning web pages.

 Contact information regarding the HLC is as follows:

 The Higher Learning Commission